Date Posted: September 1, 2022

 - Basic computer and email skills.
 Proficient in core educational subject areas.

-- Frequently requires exertion of up to 10 pounds of force, standing, speaking, hearing, sitting, walking, lifting, and repetitive motions.
+- Frequently requires standing, walking, lifting, bending, leaning, and repetitive motions.

-- Occasionally requires exertion of up to 50 pounds of force, stooping, kneeling, crawling, and crouching.
+- Occasionally requires sitting, stooping, kneeling, and crouching.

 - Ability to tolerate sudden jarring movement.